-- by contract, or otherwise.
-Affiliates may not have shared sales or revenue-sharing arrangements, or common debt and equity financing arrangements. - "Contiguous" means touching along a boundary or a point.
-For example, parcels touching along a boundary are contiguous, as are parcels that meet only at a corner.
-Parcels, however near to each other, that are separated by a third parcel and do not touch along a boundary or a point are not contiguous.
+"Contiguous" means touching along a boundary Specific Rooftop Co-location Considerations

+- Community solar projects sited on separate rooftops or a point.
+For example, structures on adjacent parcels touching along a boundary are contiguous, as are parcels that meet only at a corner.
+Parcels, however near to each other, that are separated by a third parcel and do will not touch along a boundary or a point are not contiguous.
 Additionally, parcels that are separated by a public road, railroad, or other right of way accessible at all times to the general public are not considered contiguous. - Projects owned or developed by separate entities (meaning that that they are not affiliates) may be located on contiguous parcels.
 If there is a naturally good location from an interconnection standpoint, one owner should not be allowed to prevent another owner from developing a project in that location. - Projects must have separate interconnection points.

-Co-located community solar projects will be considered co-located and subject to co-located pricing regardless of the category the projects are submitted.
-If a single project is developed and then a second, co-located project is developed on the same or a contiguous parcel at a later date, the approach above contemplates that these two projects will be considered co-located and co-located project prices will apply.
+Co-be considered co-located unless located on the same building or structure.
+Multiple community solar projects will be considered co-located and subject to co-located pricing regardless of the category the projects are submitted.
+If sited on distinct structures located on a single project is developed and then a second, co-located project is developed on the same or a contiguous parcel at a later date, the approach above contemplates that these two projects parcel will be considered co-located and co-located project prices will apply.
 To make this price adjustment the least administratively burdensome on all parties involved, the price adjustment for both projects will only be applied to the second project, with that project's REC price reflecting not only the co-located project price, but also an additional discount reflecting the differential between the first project's contract price and the applicable Block's co-located project price.
 This co-located pricing provision will only be applicable if the Commission's approval date of the second project is within one year or less of the Commission's approval date of the first project.
 If the first project has not yet commenced construction at the time of the second project's approval, then the co-located pricing provision will apply.
-This provision is related to pricing alone and the projects and their aggregate nameplate capacity will still be considered co-located for siting purposes.
+This provision is related to pricing alone and the projects and their aggregate nameplate capacity will still be considered to located for siting purposes.